HIPAA Compliance Declaration

 With the rapid advance of healthcare technologies such as mobile medical apps and cloud computing and their increasing integration with social media personal data protection has become of paramount importance.

 The Centers for Medicare & Medicaid Services (CMS) provide guidance on Security Standards for the Protection of EPHI (Electronic Protected Health Information).
 This guidance is described in 45 CFR Parts 160 and 164 Subparts A and C and is commonly known as the Security Rule.
 The Security Rule implements provisions for data protection in HIPAA (Health Insurance Portability and Accountability Act).

 The first required safeguard in the Security Rule is a risk analysis – “As part of the risk management process, the company performs an annual risk analysis for its products analyzing software and data security”.
 The Security Rule details specific requirements for security safeguards.
 Items marked (R) are required and items marked (A) need to be addressed according to the results of the risk analysis.

-To reduce risks to EPHI, covered entities and their business associates such as FDNA must implement the appropriate technical safeguards for their business situation – this is the raison d’être of risk analysis.
+To reduce risks to EPHI, covered entities and their business associates such as FDNA must implement the appropriate technical safeguards for their business situation.
 The most effective safeguard is to store as little EPHI as possible.
+To this extent:

 FDNA has performed a threat analysis of the Face2Gene mobile app and services.
 The threat analysis considered attack scenarios involving system availability, EPHI confidentiality, integrity and availability, as well as attacks on code and service configurations.
 The results of the threat analysis guide FDNA in their implementation of Security Rule safeguards.